taherabbas67/QuantitativeAnalysis/NumberSystem.md

 Counting numbers are called Natural numbers that contain the positive integers from 1 to infinity.
 The set of natural numbers denoted by N.
 N = {1, 2, 3, 4, 5, 6,...}

+<h4>Whole Numbers :</h4>
+All counting numbers including 0 form the set of whole numbers.
+These numbers are non-negative and does not include any fractional or decimal part.
+It is denoted as W.
+W = {0, 1, 2, 4, 5, 6,...}